CT075/CS262-hw/hw3/NOTEBOOK.md

 Since we are using asyncio, we do not need to block, as we can simply await for actions to be completed.

+# Implementation notes

+Our original plan was to insert a middleman in the transport layer to forward requests verbatim to the replicas However, as there are actions that don't necessarily require an update to persistent state (such as sending a message to a user that is already logged in), this idea was nixed for bespoke forwarding as required.